Mark Metz, County Attorney

 Ms. Tichey is a member of the Minnesota County Attorney’s Association Civil Law Committee.

 Thom Haines is a senior attorney in the Civil Division.
-His portfolio includes data practices issues, civil commitments, administrative appeals, and collections.
-He spends a fair amount of time protecting private government data and working to ensure access to public data.
+As the county HIPAA Privacy Official and the Data Practices Compliance Official, he spends a fair amount of time protecting private government data and working to ensure access to public data.
 He serves on the Minnesota State Bar Association Data Practices Committee.

 Thom is married with two sons and two grandchildren.